Afal Enlli

 When planting and tending your tree please bear in mind the following:

 Bardsey Island doesn't have a typical North Wales climate; it is out to sea with its own unique weather.
 It is much sunnier and drier than the mainland.
 When siting your tree, I think it would be wise to bear this in mind.
-Plant the tree against a south-facing wall for example.
-Allow plenty of air movement around and through the tree.
+Encourage plenty of air movement around and through the tree.
 A warm airy site will help reduce the likelihood of scab forming on the fruit and canker from causing dieback of the wood.

 Both these fungi need humidity to flourish.
 As yet nobody knows whether the mother tree is disease resistant or whether it is disease free because of the island's unique climate.